What is arthritis?

 How Active Foot Care Clinic and Orthotic Centre can help

-The professional chiropodist/foot care specialist at our Brantford and Hamilton locations provide a wide range of products and services to reduce symptoms related to your foot or ankle arthritis:
+The professional chiropodist/foot care specialist in Brantford provide a wide range of products and services to reduce symptoms related to your foot or ankle arthritis:

 Appropriate indoor and outdoor footwear plays an important role in reducing the symptoms of arthritis in your feet and ankles.
 At Active Foot Care Clinic and Orthotic Centres, our experts can assist you in selecting the most adequate footwear for your feet.